NadineAshraf/Hamming-Code-using-Verilog-HDL/README.md

-**Hello, This project is about Hamming code (7,4) Encoder with serial input and Decoder using VHDL.**
+**Hello, This project is about Hamming code (7,4) Encoder with serial input and Decoder using Verilog HDL.**
 # Team Members

  -  Menna Ahmed Heshmat.